Uncommon Valor: Plot

-In 1972, a group of American soldiers in South Vietnam carry one of their wounded during the platoon's evacuation to the helicopters, but they are left behind as the helicopter carrying "Blaster", "Sailor" and Wilkes departs the hot landing zone.
+In 1972, a group of American soldiers in South Vietnam flee to a helicopter landing zone while under fire.
+As one soldier is wounded, another picks him up, but they are left behind with a few others as the area comes under heavy fire.
+A helicopter carrying "Blaster", "Sailor" and Wilkes call out for their fellow soldiers as their helicopter departs.

-In the early 1980s, retired Marine Colonel Jason Rhodes is obsessed with finding his son Frank, an Army Lieutenant listed as "missing in action" since 1972.
-After 10 years of searching Southeast Asia and turning up several leads, Rhodes believes that Frank is still alive and being kept in Laos as a prisoner of war.
+A decade later, retired Marine Colonel Jason Rhodes is obsessed with finding his son Frank, an Army Lieutenant listed as "missing in action" since 1972.
+A ten year search of Southeast Asia has turned up several leads, convincing Rhodes that Frank is being kept in Laos as a prisoner of war.

-After petitioning the United States government for help, but receiving none, Colonel Rhodes brings together a disparate group of Vietnam War veterans, including some who were a part of Frank's platoon: the demolitions expert Blaster; the "tunnel rat" Wilkes who suffers from PTSD; and the machine gunner Sailor.
-Additionally, two helicopter pilot acquaintances of Rhodes, Distinguished Flying Cross recipient Johnson, and Charts, join the group.
-Former Force Recon Marine Kevin Scott joins the team and later turns out to be the son of a pilot who was shot down in Vietnam and listed as MIA.
+After unsuccessfully petitioning the United States government for help, Colonel Rhodes brings together a disparate group of Vietnam War veterans, including three men who served in Frank's LRRP (Long Range Reconnaissance Patrol) unit "recon team Arizona" of the 1st battalion, 11th infantry, 196th infantry brigade.
+They include the three men who evacuated on the helicopter: demolitions expert "Blaster;" Wilkes, a tunnel rat who suffers from PTSD; and "Sailor," a troubled machine gunner.
+They're joined by two helicopter pilot acquaintances of Rhodes, Distinguished Flying Cross recipient Major Curtis Johnson, and a cropduster named Charts.
+Former Force Recon Marine Kevin Scott, a non-Vietnam vet, joins the team and later turns out to be the son of a pilot who went missing in action in Vietnam.